 It was warm overnight, the first actually warm evening on the trail, which made it a little easier to get moving faster.
 From the water faucet, the downhill from San Jacinto continued, as the trail followed an access road for the water agency, before turning into a sandy trail that passed through more sub-desert landscape as it headed across the valley towards the Mesa Wind Farm.

 The first stop of the day was under the I-10 overpass, where it was cool, shaded, and there was a nice trail magic cache of ice-cold sodas, fresh fruit, and unfiltered water, provided by a number of trail angels.
-According to a sign there, this location (at 1337 feet) is the lowest until Columbia Gorge, in Oregon.
+According to a sign there, this location (at 1337 feet) is the lowest until the Columbia Gorge, in Oregon, over 1900 miles ahead.

 There, I met Rowdy, and we continued north on the trail, as it skirted a residential development and began climbing to the wind farm.
 On the ground beside the trail, almost as if placed to be presented for view, was someone’s iPhone.
 Rowdy said he thought he knew who the phone belonged to, so he picked it up and we continued on ahead.
 After only a few minutes, we ran into Hopper, whose phone it was: it fell out of a pocket when she stopped to tie her shoes.
 Also on the search was Bob Dog, and Patch and Dock whom I hadn’t seen since Warner Springs.
 The several of us continued on, soon entering a gated part of the Mesa Wind Farm facility, and beginning Section C of the trail in California.